-ADMINISTRATION : Record the total number of active construction site inspections conducted during reporting period.
-GOAL: Total Number conducted Attached EFFECTIVENESS : Every private building lot and land development received municipal oversight inspection for erosion and sediment control an average of quarterly (routine) during the period of active construction.
-GOAL: 100% 100% EFFECTIVENESS: Every public project with an NPDES permit completes routine stormwater inspections on a frequency required in the permit authorization (routine).
-GOAL : 100% 100% EFFECTIVENESS : All active construction projects that have non-compliance with local construction stormwater requirements receive a follow-up inspection within one week.
-GOAL : 100% 100% EFFECTIVENESS : All information provided from the public about stormwater management of an active construction site leads to an inspection or a documented reason why an inspection was not conducted.
-GOAL: 100% 100% EFFECTIVENESS : Record soil stabilization conditions and if unresolved non-compliance exist for the project at time of all close-out inspections required before municipal approval is given.
-GOAL: 100% 100% Satisfied: Yes X No □ Explanation:
+Reference: Construction Stormwater Plan Review Tracking Site Responsible: Stormwater Coordinator Frequency: On-going Annually Goals: Report: Measure ON : Record the total number of ion site inspections conducted period.
+GOAL: Total Number conducte ed As requested land developme inspection for en : Every private building lot and nt received municipal oversight rosion and sediment control an terly (routine) during the period action.
+GOAL : 100% 100% NPDES permit co : Every public project with an ompletes routine stormwater frequency required in the ation (routine).
+GOAL: 100% 100% that have non-coconstruction sto : All active construction projects ompliance with local rmwater requirements receive a ction within one week.
+GOAL: 100% 100% the public about active construct : All information provided from stormwater management of an ion site leads to an inspection or eason why an inspection was GOAL: 100% 100% conditions and in exist for the pro : Record soil stabilization f unresolved non-compliance ject at time of all close-out iired before municipal approval GOAL: 100% 100%